longturn/freeciv21/docs/Playing/faq.rst

 How do I make the font bigger for help text?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can change a collection of fonts and font sizes by going to :guilabel:`Game --> Set local options` and then clicking on the :guilabel:`Fonts` tab.
+You can change a collection of fonts and font sizes by going to :menuselection:`Game --> Set local options` and then clicking on the :guilabel:`Fonts` tab.

 Is it possible to save login info in the game so it does not have to be entered each time?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, you can set a number of items by going to :guilabel:`Game --> Set local options` and then clicking on the :guilabel:`Network` tab.
+Yes, you can set a number of items by going to :menuselection:`Game --> Set local options` and then clicking on the :guilabel:`Network` tab.
 You can set the server, port and username.
 You cannot save the password as that is a security risk.

 Where can I turn off “connected / disconnected” messages filling up the chat window?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can adjust a collection of things by going to :guilabel:`Game --> Messages`.
+You can adjust a collection of things by going to :menuselection:`Game --> Messages`.
 Anything checked in the ``out`` column will go to the :guilabel:`server/chatline` widget of the game interface.
 Anything in the ``mes`` column will show in the :guilabel:`messages` widget.
 Lastly, anything checked in the ``pop`` column will produce a pop-up window message.